resource-watch/slate/source/includes/concept/_dataset.md

 #### Carto

 Carto is an open, powerful, and intuitive map platform for discovering and predicting key insights underlying the location data in our world.
+You can learn more about Carto [here](https://carto.com/).

 #### ArcGIS Feature Service

-ArcGIS for server is a complete, cloud-based mapping platform.
+ArcGIS server is a complete, cloud-based mapping platform.
+You can learn more about ArcGIS [here](https://www.arcgis.com/index.html).

 #### Google Earth Engine

 Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth’s surface.
+You can learn more about Google Earth Engine [here](https://earthengine.google.com/).

 #### Web Map Services